 - Tip: Don’t forget when booking travel to Niue that Niue is actually one day behind New Zealand.
 So those same flights arrive back on different days when you account for the change in time zone!

-The trek out to Togo Chasm is one of the most famous things to do in Niue.
+The trek to Togo Chasm is arguably Niue’s most iconic adventure and best of things to do in Niue.

 2. Avaiki Cave